The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

 Where to Stay: Casas Particulares

 Casas particulares — private homestays marked by a blue anchor symbol on the door — are where Havana comes alive.
 Rooms run $25-50 per night, and most include breakfast.
-Your host will cook you a traditional Cuban breakfast with eggs, fresh fruit, coffee that'll rearrange your priorities, and pan tostado.
+Your host will cook you a traditional Cuban spread: eggs, fresh fruit, coffee that'll rearrange your priorities, and pan tostado.

-But the real value isn't the room.
+The real value isn't the room.
 It's the host.
 They'll arrange your taxi, tell you which paladar (private restaurant) to hit, warn you about scams, and — if you're lucky — invite you to a family dinner.
-I've had $10 lobster dinners at casas that would cost $80 at a hotel restaurant.
+A $10 lobster dinner at a casa can rival the $80 version at a hotel restaurant.

 Book through Airbnb (it works in Cuba, even from the US) or Cuba-specific sites.
 The best casas in Habana Vieja book up 2-3 weeks ahead in peak season.